berithpy/FrontendChallengeII/README.md

 * Performance
 * Git good practices
 * Completion of the task
-* Styled visualization of selection
+* First run docs/ Readme

 #### Submission
 Fork it, make it private and share it with me!